axibase/atsd/portals/selecting-series.md

 ```

 * An **entity** is a physical or logical object being monitored such as `nurswgvml007` (computer name).
 * A **metric** represents the name of a measurable numeric attribute such as `cpu_busy` or `temperature`.

-* **Series Tags** are optional.
-They provide additional level of detail for measurements, for example the disk’s mount point for the `df.bytes.percentused` metric.
+* **Series tags** are optional.
+Tags provide an additional level of detail for measurements such as a disk mount point for the `df.bytes.percentused` metric.

-An entity can be instrumented and measured using a variety of metrics, just as the same metric can be collected for multiple entities.
+An entity can be instrumented and measured for multiple metrics, just as the same metric can be collected for multiple entities.

 ## Exploring Series

-Available series can be searched on the **Series** tab in the main menu.
+Search available series from the **Series** tab in the main menu.

-Alternatively, if the entity is already known, the metrics and series can be explored via a portal containing drop-down selectors.
+Alternatively, for known entities, explore metrics and series via portals containing [drop-down list](https://axibase.com/products/axibase-time-series-database/visualization/widgets/dropdown/) selectors.

 [![](./resources/button.png)](https://apps.axibase.com/chartlab/d6e73e37/2)

 ## Selecting Specific Series

-To display values for a specific series, specify the exact series key in the `[series]` section:
+To display values for a specific series, specify the exact series key at the configuration `[series]` level:

 ```ls
 # Series without Tags